gvwilson/thirdbit/src/fiction/eimin/index.md

 "You don't know that either?
 Someone stole a glass turtle from Lord Mezeri.
-He's another magician in Ossisswe,
+He's another magician in Ossisswe, one of Lady Kembe's rivals.
-Lady Kembe's main rival.
-The city guard took Razi for it, but couldn't prove it was him.
+The city guard took Razi for it, but couldn't prove anything.
 That's why he's been here so much for the last year—Ossisswe wouldn't be healthy right now."

 "I don't believe you."